George Newhouse: Other community involvement

 In 2004 Newhouse was appointed to the NSW Architects Registration Board to represent the views of local government; and he is a former board member of the Australian Women Chamber of Commerce & Industry.
 In 2008 Newhouse and Warren Mundine established the Australian Indigenous Chamber of Commerce to promote indigenous entrepreneurship.
 Newhouse was a director of the chamber to 2012.
 Newhouse is also a member of the Board of the Stolen Generations Testimony Foundation and was a Member of the advisory board of the Alex Buzo Company between 2007 and 2010.
 George also became a committee member of the Australian Climate Justice Program in November 2017.
 In August 2009 Newhouse assisted with the establishment of the Adrian Lam Foundation for youth in PNG through education and sport.
 Newhouse has been the company secretary for The McKell Institute, a progressive public policy institute dedicated to developing practical policy ideas and contributing to public debate, since its inception in 2011.
 In 2017 Newhouse became a committee member of the Climate Justice Programme.

+In the 1980s, George Newhouse co-led an activist group called Jews Against The Apathetic Community (JATAC).